 13 things you can do to boost self-confidence

 If you are currently feeling low in self-confidence, know that it is possible to transform this feeling into one of higher self-confidence.

 By taking control of your life, and taking the opportunity to start building self-confidence, through intentional actions and habits, you can increase your confidence without the help of others

 Here are 13 things you can do today to boost self-confidence.

 1. Build your capabilities

 How can you boost self-confidence?
-By increasing your capabilities.
+By building your capabilities.

 And how do you do that?